PaulRaUnite/dsl_lab1/README.md

 - first of them are expressions that must match the regexp;
 - second of them are expressions that must not match the regexp;
 - all expressions for checking separated by a semicolon(`;`).
-- you can keep the first list of expressions empty, but colons should be.
+- you can keep the first list of expressions empty, but colons should be placed.

-So, the typical line of the testing file will be:
+So, the typical line of the testing file can be:

 `(ab)*:;ab;abab:aa;bb` &mdash; regexp + true + false expressions

 or

-`hii*:hi;hiiii` &mdash; regexp + true expressions
+`hii*:hi;hiiii` &mdash; regexp + only true expressions

 or

-`ab*::b;bb;ba` &mdash; regexp + empty + false expressions
+`ab*::b;bb;ba` &mdash; regexp + empty + only false expressions

-It means, that you can't use colon and semicolon in your expressions, but it is the limitation of the current checking application, not of the regexp or automata realization.
+It means, that you can't use colon and semicolon in your expressions, but it is the limitation of the current verifying application, not of the regexp or state machine implementation.

 ### About state machines